Hitting Times and Positions in Rare Events: When do orbits hit small sets?

 \textbf{Relating limit processes under }$\mu_{A_{l}}$ \textbf{to limit processes under} $\mu$\textbf{. }It is well known that for any asymptotically rare sequence $(A_{l})$, limit laws for the normalized first return-times, $\mu(A_{l})\varphi_{A_{l}}$ under $\mu_{A_{l}}$, are intimately related to limit laws of the normalized first hitting-times, $\mu(A_{l})\varphi_{A_{l}}$ under $\mu$ (see \cite{HaydnLacVai05}, \cite{AS}), and that this leads to an efficient way of proving convergence (of both) to an exponential law.
 In \cite{Z11} we have extended the crucial duality to processes $\mu(A_{l} )\Phi_{A_{l}}$, see Section \ref{S_PfsRH} below for more details.

 A key ingredient of our present approach is the following generalization of Proposition \ref{P_SDCforHittiPs} which provides conditions under which the processes $\mu(A_{l})\Phi_{A_{l}}$, when started with suitable measures $\nu_{l}$, exhibit the same asymptotic distributional behaviour as hitting time processes started with $\mu$.
+The assumptions on the delay times $\tau_{l}$ below are those already mentioned in the introduction, but we now allow non-constant $\tau_{l}$.
+Parallel to (\ref{Eq_NotationDistrCgeSeqMeas}) we write, for measurable functions $R_{l},R:X\rightarrow\mathfrak{E}$,